Allergy Relief - AchooAllergy.com

 Why is allergic disease increasing?

 The genetic factor does not explain why the incidence of allergy and asthma is rapidly increasing in the modern world.
-There are two main theories about why allergic disease is growing.
+There are a few theories about why allergic disease is growing.
 One theory blames our increasing immune system sensitivity on the abundance of synthetic chemicals in our modern world.
 Another theory, known as the hygiene hypothesis, posits that the human immune system is becoming more reactive to allergens because of modern hygiene and healthcare.
 Our immune system is designed to fight off viruses, bacteria, parasites, and other microbes; however, with modern hygiene, sanitation, vaccines, antibiotics, and healthcare, our immune system does not have many invaders to fight off, and so its attention and energy is re-directed to normally harmless foreign substances.
+Yet another theory is a variation of this that actually combines the two former whereby chemicals or changes in our natural environment kill off or alter many of the good microbes in and on our bodies that seem to have a strong connection to the development of allergic disease.

 What is allergy season?

 People with seasonal allergic rhinitis (hay fever) only experience symptoms during the time of year when certain allergens are in the air outdoors.
-When most people talk about allergy season, they're referring to springtime, when plants bloom and tree pollen counts soar.
+When most people talk about allergy season, they’re referring to springtime, when plants bloom and pollen counts soar.
 However, summer is the season for grass and weed pollen allergies, and autumn is the time for ragweed and mold allergies.
+During the winter months, cedars in the American Southwest and other parts of the country dump large amounts of pollen in the air.
 Perennial allergies, or year-round allergies, are typically caused by indoor allergies to dust mites, mold, cockroaches, and pet dander.

 Can a person outgrow an allergy?

 It normally works the other way around.
-People normally grow into allergies, but some children outgrow food allergies after long periods of avoiding the allergen, and up to half of young children outgrow their asthma, but many find that the symptoms return later in life.
+People often grow into allergies, particularly environmental allergies.
+Some children outgrow food allergies after long periods of avoiding the allergen, and up to half of young children outgrow their asthma, but many find that the symptoms return later in life.

 Can an adult develop allergies later in life?

 Allergic reactions can develop at any age, no matter how old you are.
-If your total allergen load reaches its maximum point, then you will develop allergies.
+If someone’s total allergen load reaches its maximum point, then s/he will most likely develop allergies.
 The peak age of allergy development, however, appears to be in the late teens.

-Anaphylaxis is a severe, potentially fatal allergic reaction.
-It's difficult to precisely report how many people die from anaphylaxis because the cause of death may often appear to be a heart attack.
+Anaphylaxis is the most severe and potentially fatal end of the allergic reaction spectrum.
+It’s difficult to precisely report how many people die from anaphylaxis because the cause of death may often appear to be a heart attack.
 Fatal anaphylaxis normally occurs because of extreme allergic reactions to foods such as shellfish, cod, or peanuts, or to the venom of stinging insects like wasps or fire ants.
 Approximately 100 Americans die annually from anaphylaxis induced by stinging insects.
 Penicillin is the most common culprit in death from drug allergy.
 Anaphylactic reactions to penicillin cause approximately 400 deaths a year.

 Besides potential death, there are other long-term dangers of allergies.
 Repeated allergic reactions in certain areas of the body can result in damaged organs.
-Asthma, for example, can lead to irreversible emphysema.
+Asthma, for example, can lead to irreversible damage to lung tissue and conditions like emphysema.

 What kind of foods can cause allergic reactions?